 [ISTP / INTP] Introverted Thinking (Ti) – Judgment (decision making) in the inner subjective world that searches for answers by categorizing and analyzing a situation based on subjective frameworks.
 Works from underlying principles to see if something fits into the relevant mental model.
 Focus is on finding elegant and accurate solutions.
 Asks: What is the most precise and refined answer?

 [ESFJ / ENFJ] Extraverted Feeling (Fe) – Judgment (decision making) in the outer world that evaluates situations by pinpointing the values of a group to facilitate and accommodate others.
 Places importance on concordance in relationships; searches for commonalities between people to bridge gaps in understanding.
 Asks: What is the most harmonious decision?

 [ISFP / INFP] Introverted Feeling (Fi) – Judgment (decision making) in the inner subjective world that seeks to decide based on a set of deeply held internal values.
 Focus is on decisions that maintain the integrity and alignment between inner values and the outer situation or environment.
 Asks: Will this decision sustain who I am?

-Jung hypothesized that if we are supported in our Type by our environment – our family of origin, context, surroundings, jobs, etc. we will naturally progress from comfort with our Dominant and Auxiliary through the first stages of life, to developing our less preferred functions, the Auxiliary, Tertiary and Inferior Functions as we age.
+Jung hypothesized that if we are supported in our Type by our environment – our family of origin, context, surroundings, jobs, etc. we will naturally progress from comfort with our Dominant and Auxiliary through the first stages of life, to developing our less preferred functions, the as we age.

 The Dominant Function